zADylan/Purge/README.md

 Requirements : Colorama, sty, discord

-py -m pip install colorama
-py -m pip install sty
-py -m pip install discord
+py -m pip install colorama sty discord

 %%, ## or && to Use